murat-yes-i-am/odin-foundations-landing-page/README.md

-This project shows my knowledge of such concenpts as CSS flexbox
+This project shows my skill of building page layout using CSS flexbox